Our sunny corner of Sussex boasts some outstanding gardens, from formal gardens fit for a king to wild and wonderful spaces where wildlife thrives.

 Denmans Garden

-Petworth House, Pleasure Grounds & Park (National Trust)
+Petworth House & Park (National Trust)

 Petworth House‘s stunning grounds are the work of legendary landscape designer Lancelot ‘Capability’ Brown.
 During the 1750s and 60s Brown transformed the formal gardens to create the majestic lakes and wide open, natural looking spaces you see in the park today.

 Closer to the house, in the Pleasure Grounds, which are also the work of Capability Brown, you will find winding paths which showcase the informal, seasonal planting.
-Visit here in spring time and you can be treated to a display of golden daffodils, paths lined with blossom or even a sea of blue as the bluebells raise their heads.
+Visit here in spring, particularly during the Spring Festival and you'll be treated to a display of golden daffodils, paths lined with blossom, rhododendrons or even a sea of blue as the bluebells raise their heads.
 Stop for a while at the iconic Rotunda or Doric Temple and appreciate stunning Sussex views.
-There’s no need to pre-book to visit here, simply buy your ticket or show your membership card on the day.

 The Walled Garden at Cowdray